The Neck: Clinical Rehabilitation

 Develop a greater knowledge of the forces involved and pathologies that follow whiplash injury.

 Develop confidence in identifying red flags and what constitutes an evidence-based assessment of neck pain.

 Develop an evidence-based, clinically reasoned management plan that includes screening for poor outcome in neck pain.

 Develop practical skills in assessing and managing impairments of muscle performance, oculomotor control, proprioception, postural stability and psychological factors that are associated with neck pain.

 Develop practical treatment strategies that include exercise based, soft tissue manipulation and joint mobilization techniques to facilitate rehabilitation.

 PREREQUISITES: Licensed PT, MD, DO, DC or NMD or a student enrolled in a PT, MD, DO, DC or NMD program in their second year of study or attending with a licensed professional.
 Please bring proof of licensure or enrollment to class.

-This course has been submitted to the Illinois Physical Therapy Association for approval for physical therapists.
+This course has been approved by the Illinois Physical Therapy Association for 12 CE hours.
+Approval #647-7402

 This content is not intended for use by participants outside the scope of their license or regulation.